TracyMRohlin/RedditCorpus/README.md

     Please provide another subreddit or press ENTER for a random subreddit.
     >> xxfitness
     Current subreddit is xxfitness

-It then asks whether the user would like to save the text files and whether to save the untaggable words in a log file.
-Untaggable words often occur do to unicode errors.

-    Would you like to save as text files? [y/n]
-    >>y
-    Press ENTER to use default, otherwise enter location.
-    The default location is: /Users/girllunarexplorer/PycharmProjects/xxfitness/
-    Would you like to log all the untagged words? [y/n]
-    >>y

 Then the menu shows up with several options.